Philosophy

 Mercedes is a native speaker of Spanish, and fluent in English, French, and Mandarin.
 She can also read Classical Chinese, Italian, Portuguese, and Japanese.
 She enjoys collaborating with students on multilingual research, as well as engaging in interdisciplinary and pluralistic explorations.

-Mercedes currently serves on the board of the Association of Chinese Philosophers in America (ACPA), the European Association for Chinese Philosophy (EACP), and the International Society for Comparative Studies of Chinese and Western Philosophy (ISCWP).
+Mercedes currently is the President of the Association of Chinese Philosophers in America (ACPA) and serves on the board of the European Association for Chinese Philosophy (EACP).

 Her publications and teaching materials are available here and here.